Terms of Employment

 Salaries and Wages

 The level of the salary or wage in Germany can generally be negotiated freely between the employer and employee.
-A general minimum wage of EUR 8.50 an hour is applicable since January 1, 2015.
+In January 215, a general minimum wage was introduced.
+It amounts to EUR 8.84 an hour.

 Transitional rules apply in some sectors (e.g. those with universally applicable collective wage agreements) until 2017.
-Universally applicable collective wage agreements have been established, for example, in the following industries: General construction trade, roofing, masonry, commercial building cleaning trade, commercial laundry services (in customer business premises), temporary employment sector, nursing care sector, hairdressing, initial and continuing vocational training services, meat processing, painting and varnishing, scaffolding, chimney sweeping, agriculture, forestry, horticulture, transport of cash and valuables, textile and clothing industry, waste management (including street cleaning and winter road maintenance).
+Universally applicable collective wage agreements have been established, for example, in the following industries: General construction trade, roofing, masonry, commercial building cleaning trade, commercial laundry services (in customer business premises), nursing care sector, initial and continuing vocational training services, meat processing, painting and varnishing, scaffolding, chimney sweeping, agriculture, forestry, horticulture, textile and clothing industry, waste management (including street cleaning and winter road maintenance), and electrical engineering trade.

 Working hours are very flexible in Germany.
 Under German labor law employees are allowed to work eight hours per day (48 hours per week).
 Saturday is considered to be a normal working day.
 With a five-day week, the permitted weekly working time totals 40 hours.
 Most business is conducted from Monday to Friday but retailers and manufacturing industries usually operate on Saturdays as well.
 Sundays, in contrast, are generally considered to be days off.
 An extension of the working time to a maximum of ten hours per day is possible under certain conditions.

 Overtime has to be compensated for with additional time off.
 An overtime bonus is possible but it is not legally specified.
-Bonuses have to be paid only when required by individual contracts or collective labor agreements.
+Overtime bonuses have to be paid only when required by individual contracts or in applicable collective labor agreements.